creativecreature/sturdyc/README.md

 # Non-existent records

-In the example above, we can see that requesting keys that don't exist leads to a continuous stream of outgoing requests, as we're never able to get a cache hit and serve from memory.
-This is going to significantly increase our system's latency.
+In the example above, we can see that asking for keys that don't exist leads to a continuous stream of outgoing requests, as we're never able to get a cache hit and serve from memory.
+If this happens frequently, it's going to significantly increase our system's latency.

 The reasons why someone might request IDs that don't exist can vary.
-It could be due to a faulty CMS configuration, or perhaps it's caused by a slow ingestion process where it takes time for a new entity to propagate through a distributed system. egardless, this will negatively impact our systems performance.
+It could be due to a faulty CMS configuration, or perhaps it's caused by a slow ingestion process where it takes time for a new entity to propagate through a distributed system.
+Regardless, this will negatively impact our systems performance.

 To address this issue, we can instruct the cache to store these IDs as missing records.
-Missing records are refreshed at the same frequency as 'regular' records.
+Missing records are refreshed at the same frequency as regular records.
 Hence, if an ID is continuously requested, and the upstream eventually returns a valid response, the record will no longer be marked by the cache as missing.